ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

   - What was your first job?
   - Is our MVP ready?
 What is missing?
   <!-- @LT: share MVP Checklist: https://codepen.io/luisjunco/full/gOywmQv  -->
-- What’s is one thing we don’t know about you?
+- What's is one thing we don't know about you?
 - LAST DAY: What are you doing to celebrate end of bootcamp? ;)